Rongotai-College/Rongotai-College.github.io/1DT/design/tasks.md

 # Submission

-Your portfolio will be submitted through Microsoft Teams, including a link to your website.
+Your portfolio will be submitted through Google Classroom with all relevant links to evidence of your work.